justisg/DH150-JustisG/README.md

 ### 10 Heuristics
 #1: Visibility of System Status

 This site has a complete lack of any interactivity from the user, which I would argue is necessary for a useful recipe website.
-Despite frequent uploads from the author, there is no clear schedule or easily accessible information on new posts without subscribing to emails or following on additional social media sites.
+Despite frequent uploads from the author, there is no clear schedule or easily accessible information on new posts without following on additional social media sites.
+There is also no option to sign up for emails to get notified when there is a new recipe.
-**Severity Rating**: 1/3
+**Severity Rating**: 2/3

 #2: Match Between System and the Real World